12 Best Waterfalls in Maui That Are Absolutely Stunning

 Thrill-seekers will love this awesome Maui waterfalls adventure.
 It’s a small group tour and you’ll get to swim in the base of a waterfall after rappelling down.
 Check out the latest prices and more details.

-Top Waterfalls in Maui Wrap Up
+Best Waterfalls in Maui Wrap-Up

 By now, you should know the top waterfalls in Maui worth visiting yourself.
 We’ve even told you about the best waterfall hikes in Maui, Hawaii.
 And don’t forget about the waterfalls in Maui you can swim in.